PieterKas/Transaction-Binding-Proof/README.md

 ### Request Details Claim
 The JSON value of the rqd claim MAY include the following values, depending on the request type:

-htm: The value of the HTTP method (Section 9.1 of [RFC9110]) of the request to which the JWT is attached.
+* htm: The value of the HTTP method (Section 9.1 of [RFC9110]) of the request to which the JWT is attached.
 This value MUST be used if the request is an HTTP request.
-htu: The HTTP target URI (Section 7.1 of [RFC9110]) of the request to which the JWT is attached, without query and fragment parts.
+* htu: The HTTP target URI (Section 7.1 of [RFC9110]) of the request to which the JWT is attached, without query and fragment parts.
 This value MUST be used if the request is an HTTP request.

-kafka topic

-gRPC topic
+* krt: The Kafka Request Type.
+This value MUST be used if this is a Kafka request.
+* ktn: The Kafka Topic name to which the request is being directed.
+This value MUST be used if this is a Kafka request.
+* ktp: The Kafka Partition within a topic.
+This value MUST be used if this is a Kafka request.
+* gsm: The gRPC service method.
+This value MUST be used if this is a gRPC request.

 ## Processing Rules